jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove Empty Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Remove Empty Albums from Immich Photos'.
+- From: v3.0.0
+- Usage:
   - To run this feature you have to use the flag _'--immich-remove-empty-albums'_
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will remove all Empty Albums found.
+  - The Tool will connect automatically to your Immich Photos account and will remove all Empty Albums found.

   ### Example of use:
   ```